alopez96/personal-blog/content/blog/getting-started-with-web-dev/index.md

 ### Final Comments

 Just to recap, you could use HTML and CSS to generate a static website.
 To add more functionality, you will need a programming language like JavaScript.
-With it, you could also connect your site to an API or Database.
+With it, you could do Full Stack Development (Frontend and Backend).
+You could also use it to connect your site to an API or Database.

-To get started, you can learn and practice for free on <a href='https://www.w3schools.com/'>W3 schools</a>, <a href='https://www.freecodecamp.org/'>Free Code Camp</a>, and <a href='https://www.khanacademy.org/computing/computer-programming/html-css'>Khan Academy</a>.
+To get started, you can learn and practice for free on <a target='_blank' href='https://www.w3schools.com/'>W3 schools</a>, <a target='_blank' href='https://www.freecodecamp.org/'>Free Code Camp</a>, and <a target='_blank' href='https://www.khanacademy.org/computing/computer-programming/html-css'>Khan Academy</a>.
-For a paid option, I recommend <a href='https://zerotomastery.io/'>Zero To Mastery</a> by Andrei.
+For a paid option, I recommend <a target='_blank' href='https://zerotomastery.io/'>Zero To Mastery</a> by Andrei.
 He has really good programming courses that can take you from beginner to advanced.
+My friend my just started a new YouTube channel where he will cover coding and finances.
+Check it out <a target='_blank' href='https://www.youtube.com/channel/UC5YWp1TA91BjYsVO83wJZvg/about'>here</a>.